Gemini Exchange Review: Is it Safe in 2022

 The thing to know about ActiveTrader fees is that the site uses a 30-day trading volume tracker.
 This tracker determines how much trading you’ve during the previous month and charges the appropriate amount for each transaction.

 Like many other sites, Gemini rewards those who do more trading, giving them better rates as they trade.
+Take note that the rates are based on liquidity of the asset at the time of purchase.
 If you’re a high-volume trader looking for a trustworthy and secure market, this exchange is a solid option.

 The biggest downside, of course, is that if you’re newer to trading or you don’t make many trades in a 30-day period, you’re going to pay more for your transactions.
 Fair or not, this digital asset exchange aims its fees toward traders with more experience.